Out-of-Field Teachers

 An out-of-field teacher is a teacher that is qualified to teach, but holds certification in a different area than they are teaching.
 Teachers who are out-of-field in only ESOL or Gifted are certified in the core subject that is being taught, but are required to complete specific courses in order to provide instruction to students who are English Language Learners or identified as being Gifted.

 The lists below are the teachers who are currently instructing students that meet the criteria for parental notification under this law.
-All of the teachers included on this list are working towards completing the requirements to become certified in the appropriate area.
+All of the teachers included on these lists are working towards completing the requirements to become certified in the appropriate area.

 Teaching Out-of-Field

-If you have been identified as teaching out-of-field, you are required to take in-service, college coursework or the subject area exam (if applicable) in the out-of-field area prior to the end of the school year in which you were placed out-of-field.
-You must continue to complete the training each additional school year you are out-of-field until you have added the out-of-field subject to your certificate.
+If you have been identified as teaching out-of-field in ESOL or Gifted, you are required to take in-service, college coursework and/or a subject area exam (if applicable) in these out-of-field areas prior to the end of the school year in which you were placed out-of-field.
+You must continue to complete the training each additional school year you are out-of-field in these areas until you have added the out-of-field subject to your certificate.
 Failure to comply may impact your future placement/assignment.

 You must complete one course within two years of the initial out-of-field date and one course each year after that.
 (After completion of your first ESOL course, you must complete one course each year thereafter).
 ESOL training completion has strict guidelines.
 What do I need for ESOL?